Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

-Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights

-Oddsmakers give the Kansas City Chiefs (1-1) the edge when they host the Los Angeles Chargers (1-1) on Sunday, September 26, 2021 in a matchup between AFC West opponents at GEHA Field at Arrowhead Stadium.
-Kansas City is favored by 6.5 points.
-The point total is 55.5.
+The Los Angeles Chargers (1-1) are 6.5-point underdogs in a road AFC West matchup with the Kansas City Chiefs (1-1) on Sunday, September 26, 2021 at GEHA Field at Arrowhead Stadium.
+The over/under is 55 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.